-Stefflon Don Looks Like A Snack In Leopard Print Swimsuit
+Stefflon Don Teases Cleavage In Leopard-Print Swimsuit

-The “Phone Down” songstress shared a shot of her in a leopard print swimsuit on her Instagram and looks absolutely stunning.
-Stefflon is known for sporting different types of hairstyles but opted for her dark curly locks.
+On Monday, the “Phone Down” songstress shared an absolutely stunning shot of herself in a leopard-print swimsuit on her Instagram.
+Stefflon is known for sporting different types of hairstyles but this time opted for dark curly locks.
 In the photo, she is arched forward, showing off her bare chest.
-Her rose tattoo on the top of her arm is on display as well as the one on her neck.
+Her rose tattoo on the top of her arm is on display, as is a smaller one on her neck.
 She is staring directly at the camera lens with a subtle yet strong expression, drawing in her fans.
 Stefflon is surrounded by many rocks by the ocean in what appears to be an exotic location.

-She left the photo without a caption but that didn’t seem to phase her fans as the post racked up over 100,000 likes within seven hours.
+She left the photo without a caption but that didn’t seem to faze her fans, as the post racked up over 100,000 likes within seven hours.

 “MY QUEEN,” one user wrote adding multiple heart emoji.